Mortgage With Fair Credit: Yes, It’s Possible

 Many have flexible underwriting guidelines for those income doesn’t exceed eligibility limits.

 Certain portfolio, non-QA or so-called “Alt-A” products.
-These have higher down payment requirements and interest rates, but are geared toward those with lower credit scores.Show Me Today's Rates (Jul 18th, 2019)
+These have higher down payment requirements and interest rates, but are geared toward those with lower credit scores.Verify your new rate (Sep 19th, 2019)

 Going From Fair Credit To Good Credit